 - Film History: The United states in the Post-War Era

-Typical tariff or grades required: 320 points from 3 A-levels, equivalent to ABB at A-level, with an B in History.
+Typical tariff or grades required: 320 points from 3 A-levels with an B in History.

 Excluded subjects: General studies and Critical Thinking.